Authors Anonymous: Pre-production

 The film is produced by director Ellie Kanner's Forever Sunny Productions (EKZ Productions) and Hal Schwartz's Bull Market Entertainment in association with Cynthia and Laine Guidry's Lainie Productions.
 Jonathan Bennett and Kaley Cuoco also served as executive producers to the film.

 Filming

 The film was shot in and around Los Angeles during August 2012.
 It includes one of Dennis Farina's last performances before his death in July 2013.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 16 out of 100, based on 8 critics, indicating "overwhelming dislike".